|Location:||Montgomery County Circuit Court

 In an effort to define issues and promote early resolution of cases, the Circuit Court offers the following services to litigants through Family Division Services:

 - Custody/Access Mediation Program

 - Custody Assessments and Evaluations

 - Family Law Self-help Center

 While the entire court structure and process is geared toward DCM, there are five Case Managers in Family Division Services who monitor the progress of family cases.
-To ensure that cases are receiving the appropriate resources, that filings are in a proper posture for scheduled hearings and that unresolved issues which might prevent a case from moving forward are identified, the Case Managers monitor the active caseload and act as liaisons between the Family Judges, Masters and providers of resources and services.
+To ensure that cases are receiving the appropriate resources, that filings are in a proper posture for scheduled hearings and that unresolved issues which might prevent a case from moving forward are identified, the Case Managers monitor the active caseload and act as liaisons between the Family Judges, Magistrates and providers of resources and services.
 Each case is permanently assigned to a Case Manager to ensure continuity from initial case filing through post-judgment actions.

 The Family Case Managers and their contact information are listed below: